Notes related to presentation made on 9 May

 - Dodgy steel, falsely tested and imported cheaply that is now in our bridges, motorways and in Canterbury homes

-- A growing pile of plastic recycling now that the Chinese government are no longer willing to accept.
+- A growing pile of plastic recycling now that the Chinese government are no longer willing to accept it.

 - Hungry Chinese workers replacing asbestos in NZ’s trains while employed on China’s working standards and pay.